meterXu/selenium-ide/docs/introduction/command-line-runner.md

 ### Additional params

-Plugins for Selenium IDE can specify their own unique run-time parameters.
+Plugins for JetRecord can specify their own unique run-time parameters.
 You can make use of them through the `--params` flag.

 This options takes a string of the various options (similar to how you specify capabilities).